 Many years ago, I took the trouble of preparing a short video which skims through 104 cat breeds – see below.
 It is not meant to be anything more than confirmation that this number of cat breeds exist.
 By all means, please visit the site more to read more about these cat breeds.
 All the information that you require is on this website.

 Cat Breeds Video 2 (correcting name of Kurilian Bobtail) from Michael Broad on Vimeo.

 Cat Associations based in Europe, the UK and Russia have different ideas about the cat breeds, different categorisation and different numbers of recognised breeds.

 All cat breeds are one species of cat, Felis silvestris catus.
 And that species is a subspecies of the wild cat.
-Of course it is domesticated.
+Of course, it is domesticated.

 How many cat breeds are there?
-My guess is that there are probably about 120 cat breeds.
+My guess is that there are or were probably about 120 cat breeds.
 There are far more dog breeds because the dog was first domesticated well before the cat and therefore there has been more time to develop dog breeds.
 The dog was considered utilitarian.

 Hope this helps.

 How many cat breeds are there? to Home page.

 Below are some more pages on cat breeds.